The Fine-Tuning War: How AI Giants are Mapping the Value Chain

 }

-In this example the imperative code uses the max variable to store the final result while the functional code uses the max parameter.
+In this example, the imperative code uses a max variable to store and update the result.

 int calculateMax(List<Integer> list, int max) {